Null-NorE/RbGestureEvent.js/README.md

 | `rotatemove`         | Triggered during rotation                                  |
 | `rotateend`          | Triggered when rotate gesture ends                         |

+> **IMPORTANT：If you want to prevent the default longtouch event, please call event.preventDefault() in the press event, not in the longtouch event.**

 ## Usage

 ### Import the Library